DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 It was only beginning.

-And despite every rational thought, despite years of accepting his place in the world, despite knowing better than to hope—
+And despite every rational thought, despite years of accepting his place in the world, despite knowing better than to hope -

 A small, traitorous part of him wondered: